 The TPF Speakers Bureau provides informative illustrated presentations by knowledgeable staff members to neighborhood groups, garden clubs, educational institutions and public agencies throughout the region.

 Most programs are one hour in length (including questions) with resource lists and educational materials.
-To cover expenses, we request a $150 honorarium.
+To offset expenses, we request a $200 honorarium.

 We offer the following presentations:

-Beneficial Bugs in the Garden with Lili Singer.
-A healthy native garden includes a miniature menagerie of tiny insects and other creatures that keep pest populations in check.
-This richly illustrated lecture highlights helpful bugs you’re likely to find in home landscapes, with tips on how to attract and conserve them.
-Lili is TPF’s director of special projects and adult education, a Los Angeles native and an award-winning horticulturist, educator and garden writer.
+Beneficial Bugs in the Garden with Lili Singer A healthy native garden includes a miniature menagerie of tiny insects and other creatures that keep pest populations in check.
+This richly illustrated lecture highlights helpful bugs you're likely to find in home landscapes, with tips on how to attract and conserve them.

-California Native Plants: The Big Picture with Lisa Novick.
-This highly illustrated lecture showcases the beauty and ecological importance of California native plants and how their use in the garden conserves water and energy.
+California Native Plants: The Big Picture with Lisa Novick This highly illustrated lecture showcases the beauty and ecological importance of California native plants and how their use in the garden conserves water and energy.
 Learn about gardening for support of plant-animal relationships, biodiversity, ecosystem services and our natural heritage.
-Lisa is TPF’s director of outreach and K-12 education, a credentialed teacher and published writer.

 Native Plants and Hummingbirds with Lili Singer Learn how to attract and support hummingbirds, including which native plants these tiny and beautiful creatures favor and how to keep the birds healthy and happy all year.